igrowbeards/homebrew/RPG.md

   Characters with talents in medicine or first aid can treat physically injured characters to give them a bonus of up to their skill level on their daily healing roll.

+---

+### Character Advancement

+  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, gain 1 point to apply to their attributes,  as well as gaining their `STR` bonus in hit points.